How to Perfect Performance Testing of Any EMR

 - Determining the speed, scalability, and stability of the EMR

-- Understanding the impact on user experience of the EMR’s performance
+- Understanding the impact on the user experience of the EMR’s performance

-- Identifying mismatches between user expectation and actual performance
+- Identifying mismatches between user expectations and actual performance

 With these benefits in mind, it’s important to be aware of factors that may complicate your performance testing efforts.
 There are a few things you should be mindful of: